Cognigy/Documentation/docs/insights/ttl.md

 ### Customize Data Expiration for Multiple Organizations

-If you manage multiple organizations, you can customize the Data Expiration settings for each organization independently through the Management UI.
+If you manage multiple organizations, you can customize the Data Expiration settings for each organization independently through the management-ui.
 The default Data Expiration is set in the environment variable in the `values.yaml` file.

 !!! note